 Director: Marco Tullio Giordano

-One of the last movies set in Tuscany of the list is an Italian domestic saga set from 1966 to 2003.
-Two brothers native Roman grow up, and document the problems of the Italian society, by a personal point of view and political thought.
-Some scene of the movie are set in Florence.
+The Best Youth is an Italian domestic saga, set from 1966 to 2003.
+Two brothers native Romans grow up, and document the problems of Italian society, from a personal point of view and political thought.
+Some scenes of the movie are set in Florence.